Chapter 7: Relative Heaven

 But these captains of capitalism will not buy just any labour.
 They demand increasingly specialised skills.
 The adult members of the typical family are therefore becoming ever more specialised to fit ever-narrowing industrial and commercial job functions.
 Hence they are becoming increasingly useless in the broad range of skills needed to operate a domestic economy.
 This has resulted in an ever-increasing proportion of the products and services to do with the direct day-to-day running of the home being taken over by commercial enterprises.

 The typical family no longer has land.
 It cannot therefore grow and raise its own food, materials and fuel.
 Some still actually build their own houses, but rarely if ever without bought-in materials, labour and expertise.
 Nevertheless, in the past, no self-respecting family would ever consider not doing their own washing, painting & decorating, lawn mowing, gardening - and even landscaping.
-But now I see families who hire cleaning services to dust their homes, use collect-and-return washing services for their clothes, have their houses professionally decorated, call in landscape gardeners to lay flower beds and lawns - and even cut to their lawns and hedges.
+But now I see families who hire cleaning services to dust their homes, use collect-and-return washing services for their clothes, have their houses professionally decorated, call in landscape gardeners to lay flower beds and lawns - and even to cut their lawns and hedges.

 The one domestic function I always thought would be sacrosanct against commercial exploitation was the preparation of the family meal.
 But today, even this has been taken over.
 Factories now even produce ready-made full meals pre-packed and frozen in specially shaped personalised packages ready to serve.
 A modern family simply buys them and stores them in a freezer.
 When they want a meal, they take out one for each member, place them in a microwave oven for a few minutes, then put them on the table and eat them.